ONSdigital/dis-wagtail/functional_tests/README.md

 the [
 `TransactionTestCase`](https://docs.djangoproject.com/en/stable/topics/testing/tools/#django.test.TransactionTestCase),
 which causes us serious compatibility issues, as it uses an isolated test database and flushes all data in between tests.
 We have migrations which seed critical data rows, so a flush operation breaks the app.
+The `serialised_rollback` option for the test case may present a solution in the future, but this depends on restoring any migration seeded data with fixtures, which currently runs into an issue with Wagtails Locale models.

 We tried various workarounds such as using a fixture file to restore the data, but this runs into Wagtail issues, and even if it worked it would be non-ideal as that fixture file would have to be kept up to date and recreated when any new